-Port Stephens has a reasonably balanced gender profile across the organisation, with 50% of its employees being women compared with the NSW average for Councils (40%).
+Port Stephens has a reasonably balanced gender profile across the organisation, with 51% of its employees being women compared with the NSW average for Councils (40%).
 The staff profiles of metropolitan, regional and rural Councils differ to some extent.
-Positions within our Senior Leadership Team comprise the General Manager, three Group Managers and 11 Section Managers, occupied by 11 males

-(73%) and four females (27%).
-In the Combined Leadership Team which includes other managers and coordinators, 79% are male and 21% are female.
+Positions within our Senior Leadership Team comprise the General Manager, three Group Managers and 12 Section Managers, occupied by 10 males (62%) and six females (38%).
+In the Combined Leadership Team which includes other managers and coordinators, 52% are male and 48% are female.

-The average length of service with Port Stephens Council across all employees is 9.25 years with a median of 6.17 years' service.
+The average length of service with Port Stephens Council across all employees is 7.67 years.

-Of concern to Council in the past was an increasing voluntary turnover rate.
+Of concern to Council in the past was an increasing voluntary tumover rate.
 Port Stephens Council has been able to effectively reduce turnover to less than broad industry rates.
-A dramatic decrease was seen following the introduction of the Port Stephens Council Enterprise Agreement in September 2008 which provides a broader suite of work/life balance initiatives and a revamped salary system linked to market.
+A dramatic decrease was seen following the introduction of the Port Stephens Council Enterprise Agreement in September 2008 which provides a broader suite of work/life balance initiatives and a revamped salary system linked to the market.